Manalapan High School: Athletics

 In 2008, Robby Andrews won the New Jersey State Interscholastic Athletic Association Meet of Champions in the 800m run.
 He followed this up with the 1600m Group IV state championship in the 1600m run.
 Additionally he placed second in both the Millrose Games and Penn Relays, participating in the mile run on both occasions.
 In 2009, Robby Andrews won the Meet of Champions in the 800m run, set two national records in the 1000m and 800m runs, won the Millrose Games and won two national championships.

 The baseball team won the Group IV state championship in 2011 (defeating Westfield High School in the tournament final) and 2012 (vs. Hillsborough High School).
 The 2011 baseball team finished the season with a record of 29-3 and won the Group IV state championship with a 29–14 victory against Westfield in a game in which the team pounded out 32 hits on way to the program's first state title.

 The 2014 football team won the Central Jersey Group V state sectional title with a 21-7 victory against South Brunswick High School in the championship game played at Rutgers University's High Point Solutions Stadium.

 The school has a longstanding athletic rivalry with Marlboro High School, another school in the Freehold Regional High School District, which includes a longstanding Thanksgiving Day football matchup between the teams.
 A more recent rivalry with Freehold Township High School has also developed.

 In popular culture

 Manalapan High was featured on MTV's High School Stories, NBC's Today in a segment with alumnus Dylan Dreyer, and on TruTV's The Principal's Office.

 Administration

 The school's principal is Shawn Currie.
 The school's administration includes three assistant principals.

 Other high schools in the district

 Attendance at each of the district's high schools is based on where the student lives in relation to the district's high schools.
 While many students attend the school in their hometown, others attend a school located outside their own municipality.
 In order to balance enrollment, district lines are redrawn for the six schools to address issues with overcrowding and spending in regards to transportation.
-Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are:
+The other five schools in the district (with 2024–25 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are: